Last Updated on June 23, 2023

 16 – Kenting Forest Recreational Area

-Kenting Forest Recreational Area is the best place in Kenting National Park to trek and explore caves, this protected area was once an undersea coral reef and was turned into a botanical garden centuries later by the Japanese.
+Kenting Forest Recreational Area is the best place in Kenting National Park to hike and explore caves.
+This protected area was once an undersea coral reef and was turned into a botanical garden centuries later by the Japanese.
 Walking around, you’ll pass by intriguing limestone caves, narrow canyons, and cliffs, seeing ancient banyan trees and maybe spotting a few macaques.

 There are a lot of amazing viewpoints along some of the paths and an observation tower in the middle of the park from which you can see the whole peninsula.

 Entrance fee: NT$ 150 – Open every day from 8 AM to 5 PM

 Is Kenting worth visiting?

 Definitely YES, Kenting is worth visiting!
 First off because it’s different from the rest of Taiwan and it’s where you’ll find some of the most beautiful beaches in the country.
 Visiting Kenting’s tourist attractions is a nice change to visiting Taiwan’s huge cities like Taipei, there you’ll find a lot of natural attractions, as well as cultural activities to join.
 There are so many things to do in Kenting National Park and around!

 Kenting is worth spending at least a day, but I would recommend staying at least two days.
 You can spend half a day to a full day trekking in Kenting Forest Recreational Area and a second, renting a scooter and going around the peninsula.
 You could easily visit all the tourist attractions listed above within a day.

 You can spend a third day at the beach if you’re there during summer.